roelandjansen/sdrangel-docker/readme.md

 <h2>GUI tools</h2>

-Optionnally you can install a GUI tool to manage and monitor Docker images and containers.
+Optionally you can install a GUI tool to manage and monitor Docker images and containers.

 <h3>Kitematic</h3>

 Kitematic is a GUI application to monitor and configure containers live.
 You can check the [home page here](https://kitematic.com/).
-Although flagged as "legacy" in Docekr documentation it still alive on Github.
+Although flagged as "legacy" in Docker documentation it still alive on Github.

 You can check the [Github repository](https://github.com/docker/kitematic) where a .deb package is available.
 Arch users will find a package in the AUR.